 McHenry in odd-numbered months and Woodstock in even-numbered months.

-WOODSTOCK recycling drives will be held at a new location.
+WOODSTOCK recycling drives have moved!
 At the old

 location, we had a problem with incoming cars being backed up onto

 The new location has a circular drive which will allow folks bringing

 Click HERE for more info.***

 batteries (household, rechargeable, car, and button), and clean

 McHenry on Saturday, September 13th, from 9 am until noon.
 Click